soundanalogous/Breakout/README.md

 node js version 0.4.11

-Arduino UNO running StandardFirmata (for Firmata 2.3)
+Arduino UNO running StandardFirmata (for Firmata 2.3) Arduino FIO running StandardFirmata (for Firmata 2.3).
+Works when wired, wireless is not yet working.

 The RFID example requires RFID_Firmata and the ID12RFIDReaderLibrary for Arduino [get it here](https://github.com/soundanalogous/ID-12-RFID-Reader-Library).